cordarei/cordarei.github.io/source/_posts/2014-03-17-moving-to-emacs-from-vim.md

 (menu-bar-mode -1)
 ```

 Restart Emacs, and— ahh!
 Much better!
 You can never have too much screen real-estate.
-If you do want to show the menu termporarily, just type `:menu-bar-mode` to toggle the menu on and off.
+If you do want to show the menu temporarily, just type `:menu-bar-mode` to toggle the menu on and off.

 ### Colors!